A 1940 portrait by the great Clarence Sinclair Bull. Never have a man’s socks looked better than Cary’s do here.

-Astor—a woman who never gave herself enough credit for her depth and strength—initially attracted attention from Hollywoodland by winning a beauty contest.
+Astor—a woman rarely given enough credit for her depth and strength in her own time—initially attracted attention from Hollywoodland by winning a beauty contest.
 Superficiality, at least, brought her to the screen and to all of us.
 Her possessive parents, so cruel and pushy that they might have easily fit into the ruthlessly upwardly-mobile world of Beau Brummel, recognized her beauty as their cash cow.
 Mary played several minor parts until John Barrymore asked for her as his leading lady in Beau Brummel.

 And that’s when life and art started to intertwine to the point that it would be hard to say which was imitating which.
 In her autobiography, My Story, Astor recalled her screen test for the role of Lady Margery and her first meeting with the Great Profile: